openfaas/openfaas.github.io/_posts/2021-05-19-istio-functions.md

 We are using arkade, the open source marketplace to download CLIs and to install the apps we need.
 You can also do this the hard way if you prefer, just refer to the documentation or the helm chart for more.

-You'll need OpenFaaS Pro for Istio to work.
+You'll need OpenFaaS Standard or Enterprise for Istio to work.
+OpenFaaS CE does its own load-balancing with Pod IPs instead.
 [Reach out to us](https://openfaas.com/pricing/) if you want to talk about options.

 ### Bootstrap the cluster